Covid-19 (Coronavirus) Update from the office of Dr’s Dyer and Kolath

 - Avoid close contact with people who are sick.

 - Stay home if you are feeling sick.

 - If you are caring for an ill person, stay home for an estimated incubation period for 2 weeks.

 If you have any questions, please feel free to call our office.
 972-329-2442.

-This is a crazy time.
-Until we figure out what this is, we need to stay smart, use common sense, and do not react out of fear.
+This is a crazy time, but it’s getting better.
+We need to stay smart, use common sense, and do not react out of fear.
 We look forward to seeing you on your next appointment.